Solving Inverse Problems with Spectral Dynamic Causal Modeling

 prob = SDEProblem(simmodel, [], tspan)

-dt = 2.0 # two seconds as measurement interval for fMRI
+dt = 2 # 2 seconds (units are milliseconds) as measurement interval for fMRI

 sol = solve(prob, ImplicitRKMil(), saveat=dt);